Calibrated Predictive Lower Bounds on Time-to-Unsafe-Sampling in LLMs: Calibration with a known censoring mechanism

-The above discussion shows that any calibration scheme producing large weights will both weaken the PAC‐type coverage bound (through a large supremum weight $\gamma_\tau$) and increase the variance of our miscoverage estimator (through a large mean weight $\bar w_\tau$).
-In the \ttnaive calibration scheme, the event $\hat{q}_\tau(X_i) \le C_i$ can be rare, making $\bar w_\tau$ and $\gamma_\tau$ excessively large.
-Consequently, the resulting coverage rates would deviate from the nominal level---as reflected in our experiments in Section~\ref{sec:exp}.
+The above discussion shows that any censoring design producing large weights will both weaken the PAC‐type coverage bound (through a large supremum weight $\gamma_\tau$) and increase the variance of the empirical miscoverage estimator (through a large mean weight $\bar w_\tau$).
+Indeed, these two properties guide our \texttt{Optimized} censoring design presented in the following section, where we both (i) cap $\gamma_\tau$ by a constant value; and (ii) minimize the mean weight $\bar w_\tau$ subject to fully utilizing the sampling-allocation budget~$B$.